 Gutwirth describes her pieces as “slow art”.
 If her audience wants to learn more about the underlying narrative of a work, they have to take their time and come closer.
 This idea counters the rush of modern society and aims at deceleration and personal interaction.

 The artist acknowledges her academical training as an important foundation for the execution of her creations, just like she greatly values the accuracy of the old masters like Leonardo da Vinci and Albrecht Dürer.
-Among her conceptual influences, Gutwirth counts Michele Oka Doner, Andy Goldsworthy, Elina Brotherus as well as Christian Jankowski.
+Among her contemporary influences, Gutwirth counts Andy Goldsworthy, Elina Brotherus, Christian Jankowski as well as Olafur Eliasson.

-Gutwirth’s overarching artistic theme, named Connectivity, is based on her notion that all existence is connected and that every thought, decision, and action causes a palpable reaction in the closed cycle to which we all belong.
+Gutwirth’s overarching conceptual theme, named Connectivity, is based on her notion that all existence is connected and that every thought, decision, and deed causes a palpable reaction in the closed cycle to which we all belong.
 Due to this assumption, every individual has their specific influence on this cycle, even on a subconscious level.
-In this context, Gutwirth suggests that one always has a choice and can initiate change in a current life situation.

-Though many of Gutwirth’s works reinterpret natural patterns or are recorded in situ, they sometimes might appear whimsical or abstract, because their correlation isn’t immediately comprehensible.
-Their connection only emerges then, when our senses become sharpened.
+Though many of my works reinterpret natural patterns or are recorded in situ, they sometimes might appear whimsical or abstract, because their correlation isn’t immediately intelligible.
+Their connection emerges then, when our senses become sharpened.”